mw5mercs-modding/harjel/Readme.md

 ## Mod Compatibility

-HarJel overrides `AbstractMech` in order to trigger the self-repair when taking damage.
-Thus, it is incompatible with any mod changing it as well.
+Starting with 0.16 the AbstractMech override was dropped which means it should be compatible with any mod that does not mess up YAML's DerivedMech.

 ## Developer Notes